MillerLab-UCDavis/Voxit/README.md

 codeVocalAnalyses
 For convenience, put it in the same "vocalcode" folder as WORLD and SAcC

-3) Download from the Vocal_Analysis_Tools repo the two directories:
+3) Download from the Vocal_Analysis_Tools repo the two directories:\
-->codeToReplaceInEllisPitchTracker
-->codeVocalAnalyses
+codeToReplaceInEllisPitchTracker\
+codeVocalAnalyses

-4) From the Github directory codeToReplaceInEllisPitchTracker, REPLACE the three functions in the SAcC directory:
+4) From the Github directory codeToReplaceInEllisPitchTracker, REPLACE the three functions in the SAcC directory:\
--> autocorrelogram.m
--> autocorrSAcC.m
+autocorrelogram.m\
+autocorrSAcC.m\
--> SAcC_main.m
+SAcC_main.m

-5) Compile the core SAaC pitch tracker function autocorr.c into a mex file: download it from here https://github.com/dpwe/calc_sbpca/blob/master/autocorr.c and put it in the SAaC directory From within matlab, in the SAaC directory, enter >> mex autocorr.c.
-This should create a mex file, e.g. autocorr.mexw64 If you have trouble, check your compiler in Matlab:>> myCCompiler = mex.getCompilerConfigurations('C','Selected') and get one if you need to https://www.mathworks.com/support/compilers.html
+5) Compile the core SAaC pitch tracker function autocorr.c into a mex file: download it from here https://github.com/dpwe/calc_sbpca/blob/master/autocorr.c and put it in the SAaC directory From within matlab, in the SAaC directory, enter \
+>> mex autocorr.c.
+This should create a mex file, e.g. autocorr.mexw64
+If you have trouble, check your compiler in Matlab:\
+>> myCCompiler = mex.getCompilerConfigurations('C','Selected')
+		and get one if you need to https://www.mathworks.com/support/compilers.html

 7) So far, Matlab may not know where to find your vocal analysis code.
 To avoid having to tell it every time you restart, you can add it to a startup.m file (saved anywhere on your default matlab path).
 At the command line, try >> open startup.m    If you don't have one, make one e.g. your matlab installation folder. https://www.mathworks.com/help/matlab/ref/startup.html